 Sardinian White Salt

-Online Rock Salt, the UK’s leading supplier of bagged rock salt, is also able to supply white marine salt.
-Whilst our rock salt supplies come from a UK source, white marine salt comes from sunnier climes.
+Online Rock Salt, a leading UK supplier of bagged rock salt, is also able to supply white marine salt.
+Whilst our rock salt supplies come from a UK source whilst white marine salt comes from a warmer climate as it is evaporated from seawater.
 M.D.
 Ian Mercer recently visited one of our white marine salt suppliers in the sunny Mediterranean to get a better understanding of how this salt is produced.

-The production of white marine salt for domestic and industrial use is an ancient one, and in many respects the basic elements have remained the same for thousands of years – saltwater is evaporated under the hot sun to create a purer salt that can then be used for a variety of purposes.
-However, modern white marine salt production uses a more advanced system of these ancient methods, producing the white salt that Online Rock Salt sells.
+The production of white marine salt for domestic and industrial use is an ancient one, and in many respects the basic elements have remained the same for thousands of years – saltwater is evaporated under the hot sun to create a purer, cleaner salt that can then be used for a variety of purposes.
+However, modern white marine salt production uses a more advanced system of these ancient methods, producing the white salt that we sell on our website.

 The first stage is evaporation.
 Sea water is placed in salt lakes, directly under the hot sun.
-The water slowly evaporates, leaving behind salty deposits.
-This is a relatively quick process, but the salt left behind isn’t pure enough for commercial use.
+The water slowly evaporates over time, leaving behind the salty deposits.
+This is a relatively quick process, but the salt left behind isn’t pure enough for commercial use just yet!

-As such, the salt deposits are then moved to the crystallisation bays, where it stays for five years!
+The salt deposits are then moved to a crystallisation bay, where it stays for five years!
 Small amounts of water from the shallow lakes are added to make the salt more concentrated, making up to 1cm of salt per week.
 The salt levels will eventually reach 80cm by the time the crystallised raw salt is removed from the bays.

-The salt’s transformation from sea water to raw salt attracts wildlife.
+The salt’s transformation from sea water to raw salt tends to attract wildlife.
 The pink edging around the evaporation bays is artemia salina, an ancient species of brine shrimp that dates all the way back to the Triassic period.
-These shrimp are one the main pillars of the diet of the flamingo, and is what gives the bird its flamboyant colour.
+These shrimp are one the main pillars of the diet of the flamingo, and is what gives the bird its flamboyant pink colour.

 Once the salt is suitably crystallised into raw salt, it is taken to treatment areas to transform it into the product that we would recognise as white marine salt, as raw salt is not suitable for industrial use.

-The salt is washed to remove Magnesium, and the product that’s destined to become salt for de-icing is put through a screener to ensure that it’s screened to 6mm.
+The salt is washed to remove any Magnesium, and the product that’s destined to become salt for de-icing is put through a fine mesh screener to ensure that it’s screened to 6mm which achieves a fine consistency.
 The final touch to make the white marine salt we sell is adding an anti-caking agent.
-The anti-caking agent KFeCN – potassium, iron, carbon, nitrogen – is the most common in the industry and stops the white marine salt from clumping during transit.
+The anti-caking agent KFeCN – potassium, iron, carbon, nitrogen – is the most common in the industry and stops the white marine salt from clumping together during transit, so the salt is easily spreadable.